 Protest port: Select a port from your current voyage

 Protest number: will be populated automatically once you save the newly created letter.
-(Its format is voyage number plus the protest letter number.)
+(Its format is the voyage number plus the protest letter number.)

 Protest date: change the current date if necessary.